praveentrivandrum/gaad-hackathon-template/challenges/challenge1/usecase/story-template.md

 <!--- Template Instructions
   Briefly describe the business challenge addressed by this use case story.
 Design Thinking exercises aid in the development of a clear problem statement.
 --->
- This solution is addressing the accessibility requirements for Impaired persons on a finance institution's website while providing a seemless user experience with different tools.
+ Impaired persons feel difficulties in navigating through the websites or mobile apps.
+Challenge is to address the accessibility requirements for Impaired persons on a finance institution's website while providing a seemless user experience with different tools.
 ### Concept
 <!--- Template Instructions
   Briefly describe how this use case applies Atomic Accessibility Design to the business challenge.
 Leverage Design Thinking exercises to aid in this endeavor.